In 2025, most movies in theaters are sequels, remakes, or reboots. Many students are realizing that there are little to no new ideas.

 Last year, theaters were showing Inside Out 2, Despicable Me 4, Beetlejuice 2, and Deadpool & Wolverine.
 Disney is also working on a Moana live-action remake, even though the animated version came out less than 10 years ago.

-Movie studios do this because it’s safer.
+According to screenwriter Gregory Bernsteinm, Movie studios do this because it’s safer.
 They think people will go watch a movie if they already know the characters or story.
 It helps them make more money.

 There are still some original movies, but they are harder to find.
 Some are on streaming apps, not in theaters.
 Most people aren’t willing to spend $10 a month watching original movies.